WELCOME TO CLIMB MOUNT KILIMANJARO!

 You can read more about the mountain’s seasons by visiting our trekking seasons and weather pages.

-So when is our favourite time to climb Kilimanjaro?
+So when is our favourite time to climb?

 1) The weather is usually good and the skies are often clear during these months.

-2) Because they both fall just before the rainy seasons, they tend to be quieter than other months.
-People are probably afraid that the rains will come early, so opt to avoid these months.
-But in our experience, the rains are more likely to fail than arrive early.
-Thus the mountain is usually emptier, and quieter.
-And yet the weather is still lovely.
+2) Because they both fall just before the rainy seasons, they tend to be quieter than at other times.
+Trekkers tend to be worried that the rains will come early, so avoid these months.
+But in our experience, the rains are more likely to fail altogether than arrive early.
+As a result, the mountain is usually emptier and quieter – yet the weather is still lovely.

-These are the reasons why March and October are our two favourite months and we think the best time of year to climb Kilimanjaro.
-Note that occasionally the rainy season does arrive early – such as in October 2019, when the weather was dreadful – but these are the exceptions.
+Of course, occasionally the rainy season does arrive early, such as in October 2019, when the weather was dreadful.
+But these are the exceptions.

-4. How much does it cost to climb Kilimanjaro?
+5. How much does it cost to climb Mount Kilimanjaro?

-The cheapest way to organise a climb is to just turn up at the airport, get a taxi to Moshi or Arusha, and begin negotiating with the companies there.
-That said, you need to have confidence in your bargaining skills, and – at the risk of sounding like a salesman! – it’s a good idea to have a copy of our book so you know how to haggle, what to look out for, and what should be in the contract that you sign.
+The cheapest way to organise a climb is to just turn up at the airport, get a taxi to Moshi or Arusha, and negotiate with the companies there.
+But you need to have confidence in your bargaining skills, and – at the risk of sounding like a salesman! – it’s a good idea to have a copy of our book.
+In it we tell you what to look out for, and what should be in the contract that you sign.
+Read it, and you’re in a better position when you haggle.

 Included in this price should be the following: